Disclaimer: Skylead is not affiliated, endorsed by, or connected with LinkedIn in any way.

 Despite its limitations, investing in Sales Navigator can be beneficial.

 The platform offers advanced features for lead generation and relationship management.
-However, users may encounter challenges when it comes to outreaching manually.
+However, users may encounter challenges due to its limitations.

 If you are asking yourself "How can I use Buyer Persona to boost sales?" or "What is a B2B Buyer Persona, at all?" then you are in the right place.